-Job details: I am working at the foreign desk of Magyar Nemzet – one of the biggest daily newspaper in Hungary.
-My articles are published both in print and online.
-The main focus area of my materials is the post-soviet region.
+Job details: I was working at the foreign desk of Magyar Nemzet – one of the biggest daily newspaper in Hungary.
+My articles were published both in print and online.
+The main focus area of my materials were the post-soviet region.

 Time: 2016 June – 2019 April

 Job details: I was the director of Pallas Athene Innovation and Geopolitical Foundation, created by the Central Bank of Hungary.
 As part of this, I led the Foundation’s work organization (including selection and management of a team of nearly 30 people), coordinating the Foundation’s research, education and support activities in line with the Foundation’s objectives and the Board’s decisions.
 My task was also the creation of the yearly budget of the Foundation, which had a capital of 70 billion HUF (around 220 million EUR), as well as the budget discipline.
 Research tasks included the management of a research institute of 12 researchers, the definition of research directions, the regular publication of research materials, the coordination of major professional projects and the establishment of an international research network.
 Educational tasks included the coordination of the Foundation’s two doctoral schools (together with the University of Pécs and the University of Corvinus), where more than 150 students completed their doctoral studies.
 In addition to this, I supported the Foundation’s fame and reputation with my foreign policy expertise as well as with international conference attendance and publications.